Click here to access Alzheimer's Advocacy Reporting & Trends (AART), our online reporting tool for interactions with members of Congress.

 >> Find out who represents you in the California Legislature

 California’s five Alzheimer’s Association chapters work together to advance statewide public policy goals through the California Council.
-In 2014, the Association’s California policy priorities are:
+2014 has been a thoroughly productive year for the Alzheimer's Association in California.

 >> Find out who represents you in the Nevada Legislature

-- State Plan: In 2013, the Nevada Legislative Committee on Health Care released the Nevada State Plan to Address Alzheimer’s Disease, which includes 21 recommendations to Nevada policymakers to help Nevda prepare for the coming Alzheimer’s epidemic and improve conditions for people with the disease and their families.
-A state Task Force on Alzheimer’s Disease is currently meeting to discuss options for implementing those recommendations; for notice of upcoming meetings see http://www.nvaging.net/boards-commissions/TFAD/home.htm.
+- State Plan: In 2013, the Nevada Legislative Committee on Health Care released the Nevada State Plan to Address Alzheimer’s Disease, which includes 21 recommendations to Nevada policymakers to help Nevada prepare for the coming Alzheimer’s epidemic and improve conditions for people with the disease and their families.
+A state Task Force on Alzheimer’s Disease is currently meeting to discuss options for implementing those recommendations; for more information about the Task Force see http://adsd.nv.gov/Boards/TaskForceAlz/TFAD .

 Back to top